Divisions and functions

 Boards and Commissions are groups established by Council to advise them in specific subject areas.
 The City Manager's Office provides staff support to all 18 Boards and Commissions and coordinates meetings for the Boards and Commissions Appointments Committee.
 City Manager’s Office staff liaisons provide assistance and information specific to the

-Human Rights and Relations Advisory Commission,
+Human Rights Commission,

 Public Art Commission,